Pennsylvania’s First Offense DUI Program (ARD)

 Am I Eligible for Expungement?

 Although the DA will drop the charges against you once you successfully complete probation, you will still have a criminal record.
 In other words, you will continue to have a “rap sheet” on file, including your fingerprints, your “mug shot,” and records of your arrest.
 If you want to eliminate your rap sheet, you will need an expungement.

 Fortunately, the DA does not generally oppose granting expungements for successful ARD cases.
 To apply for an expungement, you must file a Motion for Expungement in the Court of Common Pleas.
 If a judge approves your expungement, your rap sheet and the records of your arrest will be destroyed.

 What to Do If Your Request for ARD Was Denied

-If your request for ARD was denied, it doesn’t necessarily mean you are out of options: you can make a request for the DA to reconsider the original decision.
-At this point, your attorney will send the DA a letter detailing the reasons why you would be a suitable applicant, and may arrange for your arresting officer to speak with the DA as well.
-Police officers are generally happy to assist in cases where the individual being arrested was respectful and cooperative.
+If your request for ARD was denied, it does not necessarily mean you are out of options: you can make a request for the DA to reconsider the original decision.

 The ARD Program is a unique opportunity for law-abiding individuals who made a one-time mistake to start with a clean slate.
-If you would like to speak with a Pennsylvania DUI lawyer about applying for the program, call Young, Marr & Associates at (609) 755-3115 in New Jersey or (215) 701-6519 in Pennsylvania, or contact us online to schedule a case evaluation.
+Do not let one transgression adversely impact the rest of your life.
+If you would like to speak with a Pennsylvania DUI lawyer about applying for the program, call Young, Marr & Associates at (609) 257-4019 in New Jersey or (215) 372-8667 in Pennsylvania, or contact us online to schedule a case evaluation.